-DIVISION OF STUDENT AFFAIRS AND ENROLLMENT MANAGEMENT
+DIVISION OF ENROLLMENT MANAGEMENT AND STUDENT AFFAIRS

-The Division of Student Affairs at MVSU provides many services to ensure the best possible student experience that student life can offer.
-The services described in this section of the handbook will acquaint you with the entire Division of Student Affairs.
-The mission of the Division of

-Student Affairs is to enhance student learning through student support and services, and by fostering student leadership and development.
+The Division of Enrollment Management and Student Affairs at MVSU provides many services to ensure the best possible student experience that student life can offer.
+The services described in this section of the handbook will acquaint you with the entire Division of Enrollment Management and Student Affairs.
+The mission of the Division of Enrollment Management and Student Affairs is to enhance student learning through student support and services, and by fostering student leadership and development.
 Student Affairs is committed to a student-centered, student leadership, and student service approach to student learning.

-Student Affairs is comprised of a team of professionals who perform a wide variety of services dedicated to the mission of the University, and it consists of the following offices and departments: Vice President for Student Affairs, Assistant Vice President of Student Affairs and Campus Life, Campus Violence Prevention and Intervention, Career Services, Counseling Services, Intramural and Recreational Sports, Health Services, Student Leadership & Engagement, Community Service and Service Learning, University Police, University Bands, and the Upward Bound, Student Support Services Federal Trio Programs, Financial Aid, Student Records and Undergraduate Admissions..
-The main office for Student Affairs is located in the H.G.
+Enrollment Management and Student Affairs are comprised of a team of professionals who perform a wide variety of services dedicated to the mission of the University, and it consists of the following offices and departments: Vice President for Enrollment Management and Student Affairs, Assistant Vice President of Student Affairs and Campus Life, Assistant Vice President for Enrollment Management, Campus Violence Prevention and Intervention, Career Services, Counseling Services, Intramural and Recreational Sports, Residence Life, Health Services, Student Leadership & Engagement, Community Service and Service Learning, Office of Financial Literacy, Veteran Student Success Center, University Police, University Bands, Financial Aid, Student Records and Admissions and Recruitment..
+The main office for Enrollment Management and Student Affairs is located in the H.G.
 Carpenter Building, and the office staff can be contacted at 662-254-3636.